-- Abolish the ban on the activities of public associations without registration, set this out in the Law on Public Associations and cancel criminal responsibility for organising and participating in the activities of an unregistered organisation (Article 1931 of the Criminal Code); - Stop the practice of forced liquidation of CSOs and restore real opportunities to operate for organisations that have previously been forced to liquidate in 2020-2023 (including public associations, foundations and private institutions, - Release all individuals recognised as political prisoners,29 review and lift all motivated criminal cases; - Stop the practice of state agencies interfering in the internal affairs of CSOs, • both at the stage of their creation and once they are operating; - Eliminate the practice of misusing the legislation on extremism and terrorism to pressure and persecute CSO representatives and their unjustified inclusion on the list of persons involved in extremist and terrorist activities; - under it, especially the Index of Extremist Formations and the Index of Extremist Materials: - Allow foreign citizens to act as founders of public associations; and • - Introduce a notification procedure for registration of non-commercial • organisations (NCOs) with a clear list of essential grounds for denial of by the law, e.g. war propaganda) and enshrine clear and distinct grounds for decisions on liquidation of NCOs.
+- Abolish the ban on the activities of public associations without registration, set this out in the Law on Public Associations and cancel criminal responsibility for organising and participating in the activities of an unregistered organisation (Article 1931 of the Criminal Code); - Stop the practice of forced liquidation of CSOs and restore real opportunities to operate for organisations that have previously been forced to liquidate in 2020-2023 (including public associations, foundations and private institutions, trade unions and their independent associations, opposition political parties); - Release all individuals recognised as political prisoners, 29 review and lift all sentences imposed on them and pending decisions on their liability, pay adequate compensation to all political prisoners, and stop all politicallymotivated criminal cases; - Stop the practice of state agencies interfering in the internal affairs of CSOs, both at the stage of their creation and once they are operating; - Eliminate the practice of misusing the legislation on extremism and terrorism to pressure and persecute CSO representatives and their unjustified inclusion on the list of persons involved in extremist and terrorist activities; - Abolish the Law on the Countering of Extremism and all by-laws adopted under it, especially the Index of Extremist Formations and the Index of Extremist Materials: - Allow foreign citizens to act as founders of public associations; and - Introduce a notification procedure for registration of non-commercial organisations (NCOs) with a clear list of essential grounds for denial of registration (for instance, objectives under its charter that are directly banned by the law, e.g. war propaganda) and enshrine clear and distinct grounds for decisions on liquidation of NCOs.